 So you’re ready to conduct research with teens.
 You’ve designed your study, prepared your mod guide and prototypes, compiled your topics and questions, but how do you actually get them in the room?
 Recruiting the best-fit participants for your research is critical to getting the insights you need.
 Without the right people in your research, you won’t get valid and impactful findings.
 We’ve shared our guiding principles of recruiting before, but when it comes to teens, it can be trickier than your average recruit.

-Creative and innovative approaches to recruiting
+Creative approaches to recruiting young people

 Remember, regardless of how you recruit young people for research, whether through their school, social media, or a traditional research panel, you’ll always need their parents’ permission for them to participate.
 Remember to build that step into your process from the start!